thananonp/sssf-project-frontend/README.md

 ## Overview

+#### Register

+The user input all the required information.
+The frontend validates the input and send the information to the backend, and the user is created.

 ##### Login

 When the user or the staff log in.
 The website sends the login credentials to the backend via GraphQL.
 The server then